 Should you spot an error, please do report it by contacting us.

-iGERENT offers trademark services in 180+ countries.
+iGERENT offers trademark services in more than 180 countries.
 For further information visit igerent.com.

 Author: Conrad Fahrenkrug Attorney-at-law @ iGERENT